Project Manager: Micah Mazurek

 Current Status: Active

-This award was formally reviewed in September 2019 and 2020, and the PAC deemed it exemplary in how it is following the original plan, meeting intended cross-university focus, and emerging as a center for groundbreaking work.
+This award was formally reviewed in September 2019, September 2020, and again in March 2021 at which time a no-cost extension was granted so that the project team may have the opportunity to complete goals that were delayed due to COVID-19 disruptions.
+The PAC deems this award exemplary in how it is following the original plan, meeting intended cross-university focus, and emerging as a center for groundbreaking work.
 It is lauded for being cross disciplinary, cross school, and for collaborating with outside entities.
 The PAC is further impressed by its exceptional progress in meeting and exceeding all milestones and metrics, particularly with establishing the autism research core and furthermore by connecting research to service; this team is building a robust infrastructure for autism research and services.
 They have launched numerous research pilot studies, leveraged those results to garner extramural funding which will lend itself to project sustainability beyond the SIF award end date, and they continue to establish themselves as emerging leaders in the field of autism through hosting dozens of trainings, professional meetings, workshops, and seminars.
 The publication list that is resulting from this SIF sponsored activity is extensive.
 The return on investment from this award is outstanding.